 - 4.1.
 Where can I view my lecture schedule?

 - 4.2.
-Where do I upload my presentation(s) during congress?
+How do I upload my presentations?

 - 5.1.
-Once I submit abstract(s) do I need to pay the registration fee or am I already registered?
+Once I have submitted an abstract, do I need to pay the registration fees or am I already registered?

 - 5.2.
-What are the different types of speakers the conference receives?
+What are the different types of speakers?

 - 6.1.
-How do I get my Certificate of Attendance to the conference?
+How do I obtain my certificate of attendance?